Guta-12/ETS0594-15/Set Methods/README.md

  # .update()
   adds all elements from an iterable (like a list, tuple, set, or even a string) to the set.It adds each item from the iterable to the set.Duplicates are ignored (as always with sets).The set is updated in-place (no return value).

+# remove(elem)
+Removes the element from the set.
+Raises KeyError if not found.
+# discard(elem)
+Removes the element if present.
+Does not raise an error if not found.
+# pop()
+Removes and returns an arbitrary element.
+Raises KeyError if empty.